-Say you’re in a chaotic moment and your partner starts ranting at you about the mess you’re leaving around.
+Say you are in a chaotic moment and your spouse/partner starts ranting at you about the mess you are leaving around.
 What would you do?
 In my case, my inner teenager comes out and I want to make the mess even worse just to get back at the unfair authority-figure ranting.

 But what happens if it’s your companion(s) that let the clutter take over?
 How do you deal with it?

-Here are 3 Definitely Don’t and 3 Possibly Do actions.
+Here are three Definitely Don’t and three Possibly Do actions.

 - Don’t nag.
-It’ll just bring out the inner teenager and they might rebel and do things on purpose just to piss you off.
+It will just bring out the inner teenager and they might rebel and do things on purpose just to annoy you.

 - Don’t get judgmental.
 People in a negative state don’t need negative reinforcement.
-Besides, it’s not like you’ve never had moments of clutter, hmmm???
+Besides, it’s not like you have never had moments of clutter, hmmm???

 - You can re-order the place yourself, but don’t do it with a “how great am I?” nor with a martyr attitude.
 Do it because you want to or not at all.
 A superiority complex will only cause more problems in the end.